tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/customer_profiles/1-read.md

 ---

 Retrieves customer profile attributes for given dcp_service_id, dcp_datasource_id and customer_id.
-A customer_id is a Datasources' identifier for a given visitor
+A customer_id is a Datasources' identifier for a given customer